Common Placement Exams Available at PHSC

 - A student who is serving as an active duty member of any branch of the United States Armed Services.

 An exempt student may opt to take the common placement test and enroll in developmental education instruction.

-Exempt students will be advised on the appropriate courses for enrollment based upon available information including any of the following: high school grade point average, high school course grades in subject area, any relevant work history, military experience, participation in competitive co-curricular activities, career interests, academic program major, and additional assessment data provided by the student.
+Exempt students will be advised on the appropriate courses for enrollment based on available information including any of the following: high school grade point average, high school course grades in a subject area, any relevant work history, military experience, participation in competitive co-curricular activities, career interests, academic program major, and additional assessment data provided by the student.

 Submission of Prior Test Scores

 Students should be prepared prior to any attempt and may find study materials under the Resources tab or through the Academic Success Center on each campus.
 Students requesting a retest of the PERT who have already begun any developmental education course(s) can retake the PERT only upon referral by faculty on a case-by-case basis.
-Students who retest on the PERT and achieve scores which place them into higher level courses and who wish to withdraw from the current developmental education course which has been tested out of are responsible for completing the withdrawal by the College's published deadline dates.
+Students who retest on the PERT and achieve scores that place them into higher level courses and who wish to withdraw from the current developmental education course which has been tested out of are responsible for completing the withdrawal by the College's published deadline dates.